DeaDHackS/Evil-Shock/README.md

 inject=<string> : This will allow an user to inject a custom command into the web server.
 user-agent=<string> : When info grabbing you can choose to have a custom user-agent or use the default one.
 srv-persistent : When only bind shell is selected and injected this will then injected a persistent backdoor.
 inject-only : This will test Injection Points only, not inject anything else.

+# Shells
+Evil-Shock supports 3 different type of shells, reverse, bind and bash shells!

+Reverse - Victim will connect back to you.
+Bind - You will connect directly to the target (Recommended) Bash(Reverse Only) - Rather than creating a netcat listener on the victim and bash listener will be injected.

+# Usage
+perl evilshock.pl -help

+# Examples
+perl evilshock -t=http://shellshock.site/cgi-bin/menu --shell=bind --port=1234 --srv-persistent